 A police check that has Disclosable Court Outcomes provides information including charges and court convictions (e.g. penalties and sentences), findings of guilt with no conviction, court appearances, court orders including good behaviour bonds, pending matters and traffic history.

-If Disclosable Court Outcomes are present, they commonly appear on the police check in a table such as this:
+If Disclosable Court Outcomes are present, they commonly appear on the police check in a table or a list similar below:

 |Downing Centre Local Court||06/11/2016||Drive with high range PCA Fine||